 Opinion By JosmarTrujillo De Blasio to hear anger of low-income residents New York City Mayor Bill de Blasio delivers his State of the City address at Baruch College on Feb.
 3, 2015, in New York City.
 Photo Credit: Getty Images / Andrew Burton February 3, 2016 5:27 PM Print Share fbShare Tweet Email When Mayor Bill de Blasio delivers his State of the City address tonight in the Bronx, he will be met with protesters angry at his affordable housing plans.
 Community boards rejected two of his key proposals in November, and tenant and social justice groups hope to put the heat on hizzoner as he tries to resuscitate support for the plans.
 For starters, activists disagree with City Hall about what should constitute affordable in de Blasio’s plans.
 Concerns about the upzoning of low-income neighborhoods from East Harlem to East New York have driven fears that longtime residents will be priced out.
 De Blasio didn’t make things better by dismissing the boards’ votes as lacking the power to stop him.
 Imani Henry helped organize the Brooklyn Anti-Gentrification Network — a coalition of activists, artists and tenants.
 The group and others demonstrated against the Brooklyn Museum on Nov.
 17 for hosting the Brooklyn Real Estate Summit.
 Tenant reps, community gardeners and other protesters set up tents and decried politicians who “sell out” the borough.
 Henry says he’s never seen this level of opposition.
 At a Dec.
 16 protest outside Gracie Mansion organized by tenant and immigrant groups, Alicia Boyd, a Crown Heights resident and founder of the Movement to Protect the People, criticized community boards and elected officials who haven’t responded to people of color in the same way they’ve addressed concerns of affluent, white, gentrifying residents.
 Boyd believes the community boards broke with City Hall on the housing plans partly because “so many people are feeling the crunch, they’re seeing their neighbors be displaced and they know the culprit is development and politicians.”
 Activists view the mayor and many in the City Council as too close to big real estate, and some have called for scrapping the plans in favor of local planning that does more to preserve and protect longtime residents, who often are the most vulnerable.
 While the mayor and his allies have spoken of a willingness to make changes, the plan will inevitably invite wealthy newcomers into low-income neighborhoods, pricing others out.
 “This is many years in the making,” Henry says.
 “De Blasio is just the executioner dropping the ax.”
 Josmar Trujillo is a trainer, writer and activist with the Coalition to End Broken Windows.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.